-V. Public testimony on this ordinance included discussion of congestion on local roads caused by population growth.
+Y. Public testimony on this ordinance included discussion of congestion on local roads caused by population growth.
 With that concern in mind, the ordinance requires the largest winery, brewery, distillery facilities to be sited where there is direct access to an arterial, and that remote tasting rooms be tested where related vehicle trips will be directed to an existing state highway.
-Comprehensive Plan Policy T-310 states "state highway facilities and arterial roads are designed to accommodate higher traffic volumes, at higher speeds than local roads," and the county should "encourage such traffic to use highways or arterials whenever possible."
-This ordinance implements the Plan's directive by requiring larger and previously untested uses to utilize arterial roads.
+Comprehensive Plan Policy T-310 states "[s]tate highway facilities and arterial roads are designed to accommodate higher traffic volumes, at higher speeds than local roads," and the county should "encourage such traffic to use highways or arterials whenever possible."
+This ordinance implements the plan's directive by requiring larger or previously untested uses to utilize arterial roads.
+Further, the parcels chosen for the remote tasting room demonstration project A in the Sammamish valley are located directly on an arterial.

-W. Parcels chosen for the remote tasting room demonstration project A in the Sammamish valley are located directly on an arterial.
-Parcels chosen for the remote tasting room demonstration project A on Vashon-Maury Island and in Fall City are zoned Community Business, and are inside the boundaries of the designed Rural Town.
-The parcel selection complies with the policies in the Comprehensive Plan.
-For instance, the Comprehensive Plan states that "[t]he purposes of Rural Town designations within the Comprehensive Plan are to recognize existing concentrations of higher density and economic activity in Rural Areas and to allow modest growth of residential and economic uses to keep them economically viable into the future."
+Z. The Comprehensive Plan states that "[t]he purposes of Rural Town designations within the Comprehensive Plan are to recognize existing concentrations of higher density and economic activity in Rural Areas and to allow modest growth of residential and economic uses to keep them economically viable into the future."
 Comprehensive Plan Policy R-507 states, in part, "Rural Towns serve as activity centers for the Rural Area and Natural Resource Lands and may be served by a range of utilities and services, and may include several or all of the following land uses, if supported by necessary utilities and other services and if scaled and designed to protect rural character: a.
 Retail, commercial, and industrial uses to serve the surrounding Rural Area and Natural Resource Lands population…c.
 Other retail, commercial, and industrial uses, such as resource industries, tourism, commercial recreation, and light industry."
-Tasting rooms are similar to other, more intensive uses contained within the stated categories and may be appropriately located in Rural Towns.
+Remote tasting rooms are similar to other, more intensive uses contained within the stated categories and may be appropriately located in Rural Towns.
+Other Community Business and Regional Business zones, outside of Rural Towns, are located within the urban growth area or have access to an arterial.

-X. The county is committed to providing fair, accurate and consistent enforcement of the regulations adopted by this ordinance.
+AA.
+The county is committed to providing fair, accurate and consistent enforcement of the regulations adopted by this ordinance.
 The executive expects to engage on-call consultants to conduct outreach and provide technical assistance to businesses required to comply with the new regulations.
 It is anticipated that some businesses may take several months to come into compliance.
-For businesses progressing toward compliance with the ordinance, the county does not intend to begin enforcement proceedings for a minimum of six months after the effective date of this ordinance.
+For businesses progressing toward compliance with the ordinance, the county does not intend to begin enforcement proceedings for a minimum of twelve months after the effective date of this ordinance.

 SECTION 2.
 Ordinance 1888, Article III, Section 5, as amended, and K.C.C.
 6.01.150 are hereby amended to read as follows: